ipfs/kubo/docs/config.md

 ### `Gateway.PathPrefixes`

-Array of acceptable url paths that a client can specify in X-Ipfs-Path-Prefix header.
+An array of acceptable URL paths that a client can specify in the X-Ipfs-Path-Prefix header.

 The X-Ipfs-Path-Prefix header is used to specify a base path to prepend to links in directory listings and for trailing-slash redirects.
-It is intended to be set by a frontend http proxy like nginx.
+It is intended to be set by a frontend HTTP proxy like Nginx.

 Example: We mount `blog.ipfs.io` (a dnslink page) at `ipfs.io/blog`.